43. PTP Client Sample Application

 • DELAY RESPONSE packet.

 When we parse the FOLLOW UP packet we also create and send a DELAY_REQUEST packet.
-Also when we parse the DELAY RESPONSE packet, and all conditions are met we adjust the PTP slave clock.
+Also when we parse the DELAY RESPONSE packet, and all conditions are met we adjust the PTP time receiver clock.